Konstanz: History

 The Altstadt (Old Town), which is large considering the small size of modern Konstanz, has many old buildings and twisting alleys.
 The city skyline is dominated by Konstanz Cathedral, several other churches and three towers left over from the city wall, one of which marks the place of the former medieval bridge over the Rhine.

 The University of Konstanz was established close to the town in 1966.
-It houses an excellent library with approximately two million books, all freely accessible 24 hours a day, as well as a botanical garden (the Botanischer Garten der Universität Konstanz).
+It houses a library with approximately two million books, all freely accessible 24 hours a day, as well as a botanical garden (the Botanischer Garten der Universität Konstanz).
 Especially since 2007, the university, being one of the nine German universities most successful in the German Universities Excellence Initiative, has gained considerable reputation as a so-called "elite university".

 Konstanz was the birthplace of Count Ferdinand von Zeppelin, constructor of the famous Zeppelin airships.
+There is a monument at Brunnenanlage, near the Imperia statue, with the inscription: Graf Zeppelin dem Sohne der Stadt Konstanz zum Gedächtnis (lit.
+'In memory of Count Zeppelin, son of the city of Constance').

 In the late 2010s, Konstanz has become a popular destination for Einkaufstourismus, or cross-border shopping by Swiss due to lower prices on basic items in Germany, a favorable exchange rate between the Swiss franc and the euro, and a generous German VAT refund for non-European Union residents.
 Retail chains such as H&M and dm have built large new stores near the town's central square to cater to this trade, and some Konstanz residents feel the city is losing its historic character in the process; many of them avoid the area on Saturdays.
 This has led to friction with officials from Kreuzlingen as their city has seen no economic benefit from this trade, and they have been requesting that their national government bring up the issue of the VAT refund with Germany.
-Subsequently Germany has introduced a minimum spend amount of €50,01 per receipt for the German VAT to be refunded.
+Subsequently, Germany has introduced a minimum spend amount of €50.01 per receipt for the German VAT to be refunded.
 Customs clearance centres are conveniently located near shopping centres.